Wednesday, October 16, 2024

 Wake Wednesday - John Hunter, born a slave, lived 112 years

-See the article and the video at the N&O.
+Learn more by viewing Josh Shaffer's article from 2020 and the video at the N&O.

 No comments: